babel/babel-loader/README.md

 __Note:__ [npm](https://npmjs.com) will deprecate [auto-installing of peerDependencies](https://github.com/npm/npm/issues/6565) on the next major release, so required peer dependencies like babel-core and webpack will have to be listed explicitly in your `package.json`.

+__Note:__ If you're upgrading from babel 5 to babel 6, please take a look [at this guide](https://medium.com/@malyw/how-to-update-babel-5-x-6-x-d828c230ec53#.yqxukuzdk).

 ## Usage